-Revenues from tuition and fees are recognized pro rata (on a straight-line basis) over a relevant period attended by the student of the applicable course or program net of explicit price concessions such as scholarships, discounts, and waivers (student aid) and is displayed on the combined statements of activities in net tuition and fees.
+Revenues from tuition and fees are recognized pro rata (on a straight-line basis) over a relevant period attended by the student of the applicable course or program, net of explicit price concessions such as scholarships, discounts, and waivers (student aid) and are displayed on the combined statements of activities in net tuition and fees.
 If a student withdraws from a course or program, the paid but unearned portion of the student's tuition may be subject to refunds.
 Refunds are calculated and paid in accordance with applicable federal, state, and University refund policies.
-Deferred revenue is the portion of payments received but not earned and is reflected as a liability on the accompanying combined statements of financial position, as such amounts are expected to be earned within the next year.
+Deferred revenue is the portion of payments received but not earned and is reflected as a liability on the accompanying combined statements of financial position.
 Performance obligations are satisfied by the University over the term that the student receives the benefit from these tuition and fees.